Operation Star '94

-Operation Star 94 (Serbian: Operacija Zvezda 94') is the code name for the operation of the Army of Republika Srpska (VRS) in the spring of 1994, in Gornje Podrinje.
+Operation Star '94 (Serbian: Operacija Zvijezda '94) is the code name for the operation of the Army of Republika Srpska (VRS) in the spring of 1994, in Gornje Podrinje.
 The goal of the operation was to force the political leadership of the Republic of Bosnia and Herzegovina to negotiate the signing of an armistice by capturing Goražde.

 Prelude

 The wider area of Goražde, moving clockwise, was held by the brigades of the Sarajevo-Romanija, Drina and Herzegovina Corps.
 On the main, southeastern direction, there was a mixed Herzegovinian brigade (one battalion from each brigade of the Herzegovinian corps) and two brigade detachments of the Special Police Brigade; the reserve and flank were the 3rd and 4th Podrinja brigades, and the 11th Herzegovina brigade.
 Communication between Sarajevo and Goražde was monitored by the 7th reconnaissance-sabotage detachment.
 Fire support was provided by one armored battalion and two artillery divisions.
 The Drina tactical group, which consisted of the Rogatic, 3rd and 5th Podrinja brigades, as well as mixed-composition units drawn from other brigades of the Drina corps, attacked from the north.
 On the western side, the line towards the front was held by four battalions of the Sarajevo-Romanijan Corps (from Pale, Jahorina and Prača).
 All together, the VRS had 13,000 - 14,000 fighters at their disposal.
 Commanding the operation was entrusted to the commander of the Herzegovina Corps, Major General Radovan Grubac.
 On the other hand, Colonel Ferid Buljubasic, the commander of the East Bosnian operational group of the ARBiH, commanded about 8,000 soldiers armed mostly with infantry weapons.